 If you have a concern about your care or any service we provided, please contact us at 1-866-769-3085.

-NH Healthy Families provides primary and secondary preventive care services, rated A or B, in accordance with the recommendations of the U.S. Preventive Services Task Force.
-For children, we also provide preventive services recommended by the American Academy of Pediatrics Bright Futures Program.
+NH Healthy Families provides primary and secondary preventive care services, rate A or B, in accordance with the recommendations of the U.S. Preventive Services Task Force.
+For children,

 Section 5.2 Care coordination support